-Before your Cardiac MRI, you should share any medical history with the team and let them know if you have any metal in your body.
-At the scan, you must remove electronics and debit cards from your pockets and remove belts, jewellery, piercings, watches, and hearing aids.
+Before your Cardiac MRI, please share any relevant medical history with the team and inform them if you have any metal implants or devices in your body.
+At the scan, please remove all electronics and debit cards from your pockets, as well as any belts, jewellery, piercings, watches, and hearing aids.

 You should be able to go home after the Cardiac MRI.
 However, if you have had a sedative, you should arrange transport home as you won't be able to drive.
 If you have had a contrast agent, drink plenty of water for 24 hours.